kangkelvin/turtlebot3_training/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Environment:**
  - OS: Ubuntu20
  - ROS: Foxy
- - Other important files (CUDA, OpenCV, etc) with version number
+ - Other important files/libraries (CUDA, OpenCV, etc) with version number

 **Hardware (if applicable):**
  - CPU: Intel i7 10700?